LG UNVEILS A DAY IN A LIFE WITH “AFFECTIONATE INTELLIGENCE” AT LG WORLD PREMIERE

 “At LG, we’re seamlessly integrating AI into physical living spaces around us.
 We see space not merely as a physical location but as an environment where holistic experiences come to life – across the Home, Mobility, Commercial and even Virtual spaces,” said CEO Cho.
 “In these spaces, devices and services will harmonize to create entirely new customer value.
 This is where our Affectionate Intelligence truly shines, clearly standing out from the others.”

-Cho then highlighted three fundamental elements to realize this vision: connected devices, capable AI agents and integrated services.
+Cho then highlighted three fundamental elements to realise this vision: connected devices, capable AI agents and integrated services.

-As for AI agents, LG is set to advance its AI agent, LG FURON, which combines the power of generative AI built on large language models with real-time spatial sensing and insights into customer lifestyle patterns.
-This innovative AI agent can understand customer situations and contexts in real-time, effortlessly coordinating devices and services to provide a more tailored and responsive user experience, all while protecting personal data.
+As for AI agents, LG is set to advance its own, LG FURON, which combines the power of generative AI built on large language models with real-time spatial sensing and insights into customer lifestyle patterns.
+This innovative AI agent can understand customer situations and contexts in real-time, coordinating devices and services to provide a more tailored and responsive user experience, all while helping to protect personal data.

 Empowering AI-Based Integrated Services with Microsoft

 To support his vision of providing compelling integrated services, CEO Cho announced a strategic partnership with Microsoft.
-The plan is to lead innovation by combining LG’s products and customer insights from various spaces, such as the home, mobility and commercial areas, with Microsoft’s AI technology to implement empathetic AI integrated services.
+The partnership will see LG products and customer insights from various spaces, such as the home, mobility and commercial areas, combine with Microsoft AI technology to implement empathetic AI integrated services.

 The two companies are working on enhancing AI agents for various spaces, including homes, vehicles, hotels and offices.
-LG has been applying Microsoft’s voice recognition and speech synthesis technologies to its Self-Driving AI Home Hub, enabling it to understand diverse accents, pronunciations and colloquial expressions.
-Plans also include developing AI agents that not only understand and interact with customers but also predict their needs and preferences.
+LG has been applying Microsoft voice recognition and speech synthesis technologies to its Self-Driving AI Home Hub, enabling it to understand diverse accents, pronunciations and colloquial expressions.
+The partnership will also aim to develop AI agents that not only understand and interact with customers but also predict their needs and preferences.

-Althoff also announced further Microsoft collaboration with LG in the rapidly growing field of AI data centers.
-With LG’s thermal management systems and advanced chiller technologies optimized for AI data centers, the partnership aims to enhance energy efficiency in these critical backbones of AI infrastructure.
-Together, the companies plan to create next-generation data centers that are more efficient and sustainable.
+Althoff also announced further Microsoft collaboration with LG in the rapidly growing field of AI data centres.
+With LG thermal management systems and advanced chiller technologies optimised for AI data centres, the partnership aims to enhance energy efficiency in these critical backbones of AI infrastructure.
+Together, LG and Microsoft plan to create next-generation data centres that are more efficient and sustainable.

 Bringing AI Vision to Life

-In the morning scene, LG’s AI agent, FURON, highlights its personalized capabilities: “I noticed some coughing last night, so I adjusted the room temperature for your comfort.”
-Beyond environmental adjustments, FURON demonstrates thoughtful assistance, suggesting, “You don’t have any plans this afternoon – why not accompany your mother to her scheduled health check-up?”
+In the morning scene, LG AI agent, FURON, highlights its personalised capabilities: “I noticed some coughing last night, so I adjusted the room temperature for your comfort.”
+Beyond environmental adjustments, FURON also demonstrates thoughtful assistance, suggesting, “You don’t have any plans this afternoon – why not accompany your mother to her scheduled health check-up?”

 The morning commute further highlights the convenience of AI integration.
-In the car, LG’s AI-powered in-cabin sensing solution detects when the driver forgets their coffee tumbler, asking, “Would you like to stop by a café two minutes away for coffee?”
+In the car, the LG AI-powered in-cabin sensing solution detects when the driver forgets their coffee tumbler, asking, “Would you like to stop by a café two minutes away for coffee?”
 It also monitors biometric signals, responding to an elevated heart rate before an afternoon meeting by playing soothing music to help the driver relax.
-The system also proactively suggests rerouting to avoid accidents and recommends holding a video conference inside the vehicle if traffic delays risk causing the driver to miss an important meeting.
+The system also proactively suggests rerouting to avoid accidents and recommends the driver park the car to hold a video conference inside the vehicle if traffic delays risk causing the driver to miss an important meeting.
 Upon arriving at the office, the AI adds a personal touch, such as displaying previously recorded family vacation footage on the car’s internal and external cameras.

 Seamless and Holistic Customer Experiences Anytime, Anywhere, Seen or Unseen

-Concluding his keynote address, CEO Cho emphasized AI’s role in driving transformative change across both B2C (business-to-consumer) and B2B (business-to-business) sectors.
+Concluding his keynote address, CEO Cho emphasised AI’s role in driving change across both B2C (business-to-consumer) and B2B (business-to-business) sectors.

 In smart factory solutions, LG leverages over 60 years of world-class manufacturing expertise, offering next-generation manufacturing systems powered by AI and robotics.
-Additionally, LG’s AI-based thermal management systems and advanced chiller technologies are optimizing energy efficiency in AI data centers worldwide.
+Additionally, the company’s AI-based thermal management systems and advanced chiller technologies are optimising energy efficiency in AI data centres worldwide.

 “Our ultimate goal is simple yet profound: to leverage AI as a means to create holistic customer value, no matter where you are,” said CEO Cho.
 “Irrespective of how AI transforms our lives, one thing will never change: our promise of Life’s Good.
 With this unwavering commitment, we will strive to deliver differentiated customer experiences – seen or unseen – to everyone, everywhere, every time.”